Re. ACRONYMS

 However, internally they suffer from a deep sense of emptiness, so intimacy becomes almost impossible, as they get increasingly detached from true emotional connections.
 As stress mounts, they get more agitated, chronically anxious, distracted & paranoid, but overactive, frivolous & too concerned with people’s opinions of them.

-• Hate: Asking for help – it makes them feel stupid.
-Authority.
+• Hate: Authority.Asking for help – it makes them feel stupid.
+Limits.
 Conventional or monotonous situations.
 Over-sensitive people.
-Constantly being asked how they feel about things.
+Constantly being asked ‘how they feel’ about things.
 Forced to ‘tone it down’.
-Limits.
 Stupid people.
-When someone wants a heart-to-heart talk just as they’re ready to go out for some fun
+When someone wants a heart-to-heart talk just as the ESTP is ready to go out for some fun

-• Don’t argue with ESTPs when they’re holding: The door open for you
+• Don’t argue with ESTPs when they’re : holding the door open for you

 • Never: Dominate them. • Never tell them: Nothing you do is very impressive